Configure HTTPS on an Azure Front Door (classic) custom domain

 2. Select Create to create a new access policy.

-3. In Secret permissions, select Get to allow Front Door to retrieve the certificate.
+3. In Secret permissions, select Get.

-4. In Certificate permissions, select Get to allow Front Door to retrieve the certificate.
+4. In Certificate permissions, select Get.

-5. In Select principal, search for ad0e1c7e-6d38-4ba4-9efd-0bc77ba9f037, and select Microsoft.Azure.Frontdoor.
+5. In Select principal, search for ad0e1c7e-6d38-4ba4-9efd-0bc77ba9f037 and select Microsoft.Azure.Frontdoor.
 Select Next.

 Note